MenACWY Schools Immunisation Programme

-When your child is in 1st year of secondary school, they will be offered a meningococcal ACWY booster vaccination.
+When your child is in 1st year of second level school, they will be offered vaccination with meningococcal ACWY vaccine.

 Your child will have been offered the MenC vaccine in infancy.
 Protection against meningococcal C disease reduces over time so a booster dose of MenACWY vaccine is recommended for children in First year of secondary school and age equivalent special school and home-schooled students to provide additional protection against meningococcal C disease.